 Today is Wine Blogging Wednesday #27 and all over the web, bloggers will be reviewing ice wines.

 Waiting for grapes to ripen is risky enough, with all the hazards and issues described above.
 But he longer the grapes remain on the vine the greater the risk they will fall prey to any of the number of disasters that turn ideal grapes into compost.
 Winemakers who are committed to making real ice wine must wait longer than any other winemaker, and with more vigilance, only to eke out a small amount of precious wine each year.

 Ice wine, when made the traditional way, comes from super ripe grapes that have literally frozen on the vine, usually as the result of the first major frost or snowstorm of the season.
 Only at temperatures below 19 F/ -7 C, while their water content remains frozen, these grapes are pressed, yielding a highly concentrated super-sweet nectar in minute amounts that is then made into wine.

-Ice wine makers have all the concerns and waiting game of normal winemakers, plus the finger drumming, meteorology obsessed, waiting game for the frosts.
+Ice wine makers have all the concerns and waiting game of normal winemakers, plus the finger drumming,

 Friedrich “Fritz” Rieder and his entire family have played that waiting game for decades.
 So often in fact that pretty much everyone in their Weinviertel region of Austria refers to them as the Weinrieders.
 Which is pretty handy, since that’s the name they’ve chosen to put on their bottles.